-‘No Road’ by Philip Larkin is a three stanza poem that is divided into sets of six lines, or sextets.
+This is a three-stanza poem that is divided into sets of six lines, or sextets.
 The stanzas follow a consistent rhyme scheme.
 It conforms to the pattern of ABABCC, alternating from line to line.
 The metrical arrangement of the lines is quite scattered though.
-The second line of every stanza is the only one that stays consistent, syllable wise, throughout all three stanza.
+The second line of every stanza is the only one that stays consistent, syllable-wise, throughout all three stanzas.
 It always contains four syllables or two sets of two beats.
 The other lines range from 7-11 lines, always within one beat of their counterparts in the other stanzas.
-This suggests that Larkin wanted the text to be somewhat disjointed and unbalanced.
+This suggests that Larkin wanted ‘No Road’ to be somewhat disjointed and unbalanced.
 This mirrors the way the speaker’s mixed emotions concerning his new separation.
 It also forces the reader to stay on edge, never falling too securely into one particular pattern.

 The most important image in “No Road’ is that of the road itself.
 The title refers to the speaker and his ex-lover’s plan to dissolve the road between their consciousnesses.
-They are splitting up and by ignoring their emotional connection, which is depicted as a road bordered by trees, lawns and two gates, they will be able to part equitably.
+They are splitting up and by ignoring their emotional connection, which is depicted as a road bordered by trees, lawns, and two gates, they will be able to part equitably.
 The speaker envisions a future in which time has taken its toll on the landscape and nothing remains of the world they mentally built together.
-You can read the full poem here.

 Summary of No Road